 cd wse-plugin-caption-handlers

-- Update the WSE_LICENSE_KEY variable in the docker-compose.yaml file with your Wowza Streaming Engine key:
+- Update the WSE_LICENSE_KEY variable in the local docker-compose.yaml file with your Wowza Streaming Engine key:

 export WSE_LICENSE_KEY=[your-license-key]